decentralized-identity/didcomm.org/site/content/protocols/data-agreement/1.0/data-agreement-negotiation.md

 ##### Accept

-On receiving the `offer` message, the Data Subject (responder) is displayed the contents of the Data Agreement offer, and can decide to accept it or reject it.
+On receiving the `offer` message, the Data Subject (responder) displays the contents of the Data Agreement offer and can decide to accept or reject it.
 If the Data Subject decides to accept the offer:

-1. Data Agreement Offer is represented as a JSON-LD document and proof in the document conforms to W3C LINKED DATA PROOF 1.0 specification.
+1. Data Agreement Offer is represented as a JSON-LD document, and proof in the document conforms to W3C LINKED DATA PROOF 1.0 specification.
 2. The Data Subject should add the counter signature to the proof chain in the Data Agreement Offer using the proof algorithm.
 3. An `accept` DIDComm plain-text message is constructed.
-An example is as given below.
+An example is given below.

 ```json
 {